Evaluating Visual Odometry Methods for Autonomous Driving in Rain: EVALUATED VISUAL ODOMETRY ALGORITHMS

 The feature extraction strategy involves dividing the image into $32$x$32$ pixel grids and within each grid, the FAST \cite{leonardis_machine_2006} corner feature with the highest score is selected.
 If the grid has no corner features, the pixel with the highest gradient magnitude is selected as an edge feature.
 Although such a design ensures a fixed number of features are found, it might result in tracking of poor features.
 This allows SVO to continue tracking in segments of poor quality (over-exposure or large occlusions by raindrops) at the cost of localization accuracy.
 Also, it might be more susceptible to segments where only a small region of the image is distorted (small raindrop), but features in that region reduce the localization accuracy.

-SVO uses a more robust model for depth prediction to minimize the impact of outliers.
+SVO uses a robust model for depth prediction to minimize the impact of outliers.
 It also uses an affine illumination model to handle the illumination change across a longer time frame.
 The presence of outliers and illumination change are more likely to occur in rain conditions and such a design could improve localization accuracy in rain.
-The stereo setup of SVO improves depth prediction and is expected to improve localization for longer routes.